Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Experiments

 \subsection{Data}

-Our option data on the S\&P 500 index is obtained from OptionMetrics.
-It includes a total of 5,116 trading days, covering the period from 04/01/1996 to 29/04/2016.
-OptionMetrics also provides data on the zero-coupon yield curve, which is constructed based on the London Inter-Bank Offered Rate (LIBOR).
-However, because the traditional LIBOR-based zero curve is not risk-free after the 2008 financial crisis~\cite{Ametrano2013}, we extract the Overnight Index Swap (OIS) rates from Bloomberg and bootstrap the zero rate curve from the OIS for the period from 01/01/2008 to 14/10/2016.
-The zero rate curve provided by OptionMetrics is used for the data prior to 01/01/2008.
-The risk-free rates are interpolated using a cubic spline to match the option maturity.
-Forward price is estimated by the put-call parity~\cite{Bilson2015}.
+We use the option and the zero-coupon yield curve data from OptionMetrics, and the Overnight Index Swap (OIS) data from Bloomberg.\footnote{OptionMetrics is a leading provider of historical implied volatility, greeks, and option pricing data for financial markets and Bloomberg is a premier financial services company.} Our option data is for the S\&P 500 index.
+It is one of the most commonly followed stock market indices which measures the stock performance of 500 large companies listed on stock exchanges in the United States.
+The option data contains a total of 5,116 trading days, covering the period from 04/01/1996 to 29/04/2016.
+The zero-coupon yield curve shows the relationship between the level of the interest rate (representing the cost of borrowing) and the time to maturity.
+It is constructed based on the London Inter-Bank Offered Rate (LIBOR).
+However, after the 2018 financial crisis, the LIBOR-based zero curve is not risk-free~\cite{Ametrano2013}.
+Therefore, adjustments are performed for the period after 01/01/2008.
+Specifically, we extract the OIS data from Bloomberg and bootstrap the zero rate curve.
+In addition, we use the cubic spline to interpolate the risk-free rates in order to match the option maturity, and compute the forward price using the put-call parity~\cite{Bilson2015}.